 Students that receive TE must meet the following qualifications to be recertified each year:

-- Maintain eligibility at their home institution and submits the recertification application by January 15th of each academic year.
+a.
+Maintain eligibility at their home institution and submit the recertification application by January 15th of each academic year.

 Failure to meet these requirements will result in loss of the scholarship.